PetroVoronov/svitlobot-monitor/README.md

         node src/index.js --as-user --language uk --group 2 --refresh-interval 5
     ```

-- to work as telegram user and set all basic configuration parameters as environment variables:
+- to work as telegram user and set all basic configuration parameters as environment variables (but interactive mode still required):
     ```sh
-    docker run -d --name svitlobot-monitor \
+    docker run --it --name svitlobot-monitor \
         -v /path/to/your/data:/app/data \
         -v /path/to/your/locales:/app/locales \
         -e TELEGRAM_API_ID=your_telegram_api_id \